siewneetai/siewneetai/README.md

  ## About Me

-- 👋 Hi, I’m Tai Siew Nee.
 - 👀 I’m interested in software engineering.
-- 🌱 I’m currently enrolled in BSc (Hons) in Software Engineering at Asia Pacific University (APU).
+- 🌱 I’m currently pursuing BSc (Hons) in Software Engineering at Asia Pacific University (APU).
-- 💞️ I’m looking to collaborate on interesting and meaningful projects.

 ## Reach out with me here